sideround/lab-advanced-sql/README.md

 ## Introduction

-In this lab you will practice MySQL Subqueries and Action Queries.
+In this lab you will practice SQL Subqueries and Action Queries.
 We will again use the publications database.

 Create a `solutions.ipynb` file in the `your-code` directory to record your solutions to all challenges.